eArmada8/kuro_mdl_tool/README.md

 Note that both kuro_mdl_import_meshes.py and kuro_mdl_import_animation.py will overwrite the skeleton.
 For mdl files that have both model and animation data, I recommend running kuro_mdl_import_meshes.py first, then kuro_mdl_import_animation.py second, because Kuro calculates animation keyframes off the skeleton so they must be properly paired.
 Be absolutely sure that the model is compatible with the skeleton from the animation.

 It will make a backup of the original, then overwrite the original.
 It will not overwrite backups; for example if "model.mdl.bak" already exists, then it will write the backup to "model.mdl.bak1", then to "model.mdl.bak2", and so on.

+*Note: At this time, CLE Kuro 2 is not supported.
+The custom animations are not able to pass the startup check and result in the infamous endless load screen.*

 **Command line arguments:**
 `kuro_mdl_import_animation.py [-h] [-c] mdl_filename`